OpenSourceEconomics/epp_topics/src/epp_topics/git/introduction/screencast/slides.md

   - Works the same for any other plain text file
 - A few things have changed since they were recorded
   - `master` has been renamed to `main`
-  - The Atom editor has been replaced by vscode
+  - The Atom editor has been replaced by VS Code
-  - Powershell is good enough that you don't need commander
+  - On Windows, the Powershell has seen improvements, so forget about commander